 The famous Schienenzeppelin was anticipated by the design of the Aerowagon, an experimental Russian high-speed railcar fitted with an aircraft engine and propeller traction invented by Valerian Abakovsky, a Soviet engineer from Latvia.
 It produced speeds of up to 140 kilometres per hour.
 The railcar from Germany was built in 1930 near Hannover by German aircraft engineer Franz Kruckenberg and finished in fall of the same year.
 It was about 15 m long and had two axles.
 Originally, the railcar had two conjoined BMW petrol aircraft engines powering a four bladed propeller.
 The body of the Schienenzeppelin was streamlined, having a great resemblance to the era’s popular Zeppelin airships, and it was built of aluminum in aircraft style to reduce weight.
 The railcar could carry up to 40 passengers and its interior was designed in Bauhaus-style.
 On May 10, 1931 the railcar reached speeds of 200 km/h for the first time and this achievement was reported across the German media immediately.
 The great success on June 21 was achieved with Kruckenberg steering the rail zeppelin himself and afterwards, the vehicle was displayed in Berlin.

-Unfortunately, the use of propellers in crowded railway stations was found too dangerous and due to its construction, it would have been difficult to pull additional wagons to form a train.
-Furthermore, Safety concerns have been associated with running high-speed railcars on old track network, with the inadvisability of reversing the vehicle, and with operating a propeller in close proximity to passengers.
-An auxiliary drive powered by batteries was required for manoeuvring.
-Reversing was not even possible with the fixed pitch propeller, so the rail zeppelin was a single-purpose vehicle and required turntables or track triangles for turning.
-If these were not available, long and cumbersome turns were sometimes necessary.
+A disadvantage of the rail zeppelin was that it could only be used as a single vehicle and train formation was not possible.
+This meant that adjustments to different travel volumes were not possible.
+Its much higher speed also made it difficult to use the zeppelin on routes that were used by other trains at the same time.
+An auxiliary drive powered by batteries was necessary for shunting trips.
+Reversing was not possible at all with the fixed propeller, so the Rail Zeppelin was a one-way vehicle and required turntables or track triangles for turning.
+If these were not available, long and complicated turning trips were sometimes necessary.
+Safety critical for passengers on the platforms (also in passageways) and passers-by, for example at level crossings, were also the strong current of the propeller and the danger of stones being whirled up.
+These disadvantages were one of the reasons why the project did not progress beyond the experimental stage.
 However, the Russian Aerowagon as well as the German Schienenzeppelin were precursors to the American M-497 Black Beetle railcar and the Soviet turbojet train, all three of them being experimental vehicles featuring the combination of railcar and aircraft engine.

 At yovisto academic video search, you may be interested in a historic video documentation on Kruckenberg’s Schienenzeppelin.